marcevrard/tensorflow_with_latest_papers/README.md

 ### LSTM With Multiple Memory Arrays

-Implementation of Recurrent Memory Array Structures Kamil Rocki https://arxiv.org/abs/1607.03085
+Implementation of Recurrent Memory Array Structures by Kamil Rocki https://arxiv.org/abs/1607.03085

 Idea is to build more complex memory structures within one single layer rather than stacking multiple layers of RNNs.